Choi Soon-sil: Life and education

 At the outbreak of the 2016 political scandal, Choi operated a café and an Italian restaurant called "Testa Rossa" in Nonhyeon-dong, located in Gangnam, Seoul.
 The business had been operating since December 2014 in a remodeled building, where the first and second floor served as the café and restaurant and the third floor served as Choi's private office.
 An insider gave testimony that stated Choi had been meeting with politicians, influential businessmen, and business tycoons on the 2nd and 3rd floors of this building.
+By then, Choi had legally changed her name twice, but remained more well known under her birth name.

 Relationship with Park Geun-hye

-Choi's relationship with Park Geun-hye is believed to trace back to at least 1977.
+Choi's elder sister, Choi Soon-deuk, was a classmate to Park Geun-hye at Sookmyung Girls' High School since eighth grade.

 During her college years, Choi was the president of the National College Student Union, a student organization whose purpose was to "establish an uptight identity, a determined patriotism, and an independent value system".
-On June 10, 1977, the union held an opening meeting in Hanyang University that was attended by Park Geun-hye, the daughter of then-president Park Chung Hee, where the leader of the Saemaul peace corps sat to the right of Park and future president Lee Myung-bak sat to her left.
+On 10 June 1977, the union held an opening meeting in Hanyang University that was attended by Park Geun-hye, the daughter of then-president Park Chung Hee, where the leader of the Saemaul peace corps sat to the right of Park and future president Lee Myung-bak sat to her left.
+Choi and Park reportedly became close in 1979, after Park's father was assassinated.

 In 2006, Park Geun-hye was attacked by a person with a razor while attending the election campaign of Seoul mayoral candidate Oh Se-hoon as the leader of Grand National Party.
 Choi Soon-sil looked after Park while she was hospitalized.
 After leaving the hospital, Park continued to receive treatment at the home of Choi Soon-sil's older sister, Choi Soon-deuk.